Using an Azure Function Webhook with Kentico Cloud

 Here is the published event appearing in my search on my live site.

-As you can see, webhook support in Kentico Cloud is an extremely powerful addition to the platform.
+As you can see, webhook support in Kentico Kontent is an extremely powerful addition to the platform.
 By leveraging this capability, developers can automate their content update process within other systems effortlessly.
 This can lead to better performance, less code, and more streamlined applications.
 I encourage to check out the full Kentico Cloud WebHook documentation to see what possibilities are available for your project.
 Good luck!